The Widening Gap Between Standard and High-Risk Car Insurance Rates

 Clean-Record Drivers

 If you have no violations and maintain good credit, 2026 is shaping up to be your best year in the insurance market in recent memory.
+The share of drivers finding coverage unaffordable dropped from 38% in May 2025 to 32% by December 2025, and that trend is continuing for clean-record profiles.
 You're approximately 7% below the national average and are the primary target of competitive rate-cutting by major insurers.
-Understanding the many factors that affect car insurance rates — and which ones you can control — is the foundation of keeping more money in your pocket.
-Review the average cost of car insurance in 2026 to benchmark your current premium against national norms.
+Review the average cost of car insurance in 2026 to benchmark your current premium against national norms, and see the car insurance industry trends shaping the competitive landscape.

 Compare Car Insurance Rates in Ohio